 Library databases (sometimes called indexes) are like search engines but search journal, magazine, newspapers and other sources.

 - A general database like MNCAT Discovery or Academic Search Premier help you to search across disciplines.

 - Some databases contain other types of unique materials such as dissertations, images, music, videos, government documents and more.
-See our Databases A-Z
+See Databases A-Z.

 Not sure where to start?
 Try using one of these...

 - Interdisciplinary Search: Academic Search Premier

 - Engineering and Physical Sciences: Web of Science